-All images need to have succinct, accurate, and equivalent alt (alternative) text.
+All images need to have succinct, accurate, and equivalent alt text.
 This will be read by screen readers and should present the content and function of an image.
-Read more about alt text from the Web Content Accessibility Guidelines (WCAG3).

 Who can use this feature?

 System Administrator | Owner | Publisher | Author

 - In-Article Glossary

 Not finding what you are looking for?
 View additional resources.

 Alt Text Tips & Guidelines

 - Alt text should not contain redundant phrases like “image of” or “graphic of”

 - Alt text for two images cannot be the same.

 - If there are two photos of a river, for instance, on a page, either distinguish them by saying “River 1” and “River 2” or write more specific alt text such as “East side of the river” and “Close-up of river water”